ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 * Target value and predictive value are well correlated
 * Target value and register based auxiliary value, if required, are well correlated
 * Thresholds set are a good indication of whether a value should be corrected
 * The method can only observe and satisfy one fixed relationship at a time (i.e., only one set of components and total)
+* Both the total value and corresponding components are populated for the target period
+*

-## 5.0 Method Input and Output - TO BE FINALISED IN COLLAB WITH DST
+## 5.0 Method Input and Output
 ### 5.1 Input Records
 Input records must include the following fields of the correct types:

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Period – String in "YYYYMM" format
-* Target Variable 1 – Target period total, numeric – nulls allowed
+* Total Variable – Target period total, numeric – nulls allowed
-* Target Variable 2 – List of Target Variable 1 components, numeric – nulls allowed
+* Components Variable – Corresponding list of Total variable's components, numeric – nulls allowed
-* Correction Priority – Variable(s) to be corrected, numeric.
-1 = Target Variable 1, 2 = Target Variable 2
+* Amend Total – Select which variable should be amended, Boolean.
+0 = False, Components amended and 1 = True, Total amended
 * Predictive Variable – Previous period total, numeric
 * Predictive Variable Type – e.g., return, impute, etc., numeric
 * Auxiliary Variable – Register based variable – optional, nulls allowed